-In discussion with inspectors, a group of children from year 6 reported that they feel safe in school.
+The inspector met with the children from Rang 6; they reported that they feel happy and safe in school.
 They know what to do and who to talk to if they are concerned about their safety or well-being.

-However, owing to the action short of strike, the ETI was unable to evaluate fully the outworking of the arrangements for safeguarding in the school.
+Owing to the ongoing action short of strike, the ETI was unable to evaluate fully, the outworking of the arrangements for safeguarding in the school.

-© CROWN COPYRIGHT 2018 This report may be reproduced in whole or in part, except for commercial purposes or in connection with a prospectus or advertisement, provided that the source and date thereof are stated.
+© CROWN COPYRIGHT 2019 This report may be reproduced in whole or in part, except for commercial purposes or in connection with a prospectus or advertisement, provided that the source and date thereof are stated.
 Copies of this report are available on the ETI website: www.etini.gov.uk